 - Consider seating by households and encourage everyone to remain seated for the service.

 - Singing and live playing of music is a high-risk activity because the virus can be transmitted through saliva or respiratory droplets.
 Congregational singing and chanting is not permitted at this time.
 Any spoken responses by the congregate should be in a low voice.

 - Ceremonies or rituals that involve physical contact between individuals, such as the handling of the Torah scroll or baptism, should be modified to maintain physical distancing.
 Where physical distancing is not possible, participants will be required to wearing face masks and ensure proper hand hygiene.

 - Passing of offering baskets is not permitted at this time.
 Consider touchless ways to collect offerings such as online donations, text-to-give, e-transfer, etc.

 - Consider drive-in religious gatherings with vehicles parked at least two metres apart and discourage people from leaving their vehicle during the service, except to use the washroom.
 It is recommended that no more than five people conduct the service from outside the vehicle, physically distanced by at least two metres.

 - Everyone should wear a mask indoors, with some exceptions.
 Masks are not required for children under the age of two and people who have trouble breathing.

-- Review the WECHU Face Masks and Coverings page for important provincial and local by-laws and other helpful information.
+- Review the WECHU Face Coverings and Eye Protection page for important provincial and local by-laws and other helpful information.